 Before we continue, please note that usual disclaimer that this post includes affiliate links to OddsMonkey.
 In my opinion, Each Way Betting would not be possible without the brilliant Each Way Matcher Tool.
 If you are interested to try it out, please consider following the link.
 You can try the features out and OddsMonkey offer a full 30-day, 100% money-back guarantee if it’s not for you.

 To answer this question, let’s first take a look at how the month panned out in graphical form.
-In a slight departure from the previous format, the waterfall chart below plots the daily results in a cumulative fashion, with the final bar representing the total profit or loss achieved.
-I think it is a neat way to show both the daily results and the cumulative return in one simple chart.
+In a slight departure from the previous format, the waterfall chart below plots the daily results in a cumulative fashion, with the final bar representing the total profit or loss.
 Let’s check it out for March…

-So, let’s get our geek on as usual and look at what that means via the usual trusty stats.
-March is on the far right column with the overall stats on the far left 😉
+So, let’s get our geek on as usual and look at what that means via the usual trusty stats 😉

-In total, 376 bets were completed in March across 23 days.
-That’s an average of 16.3 bets per day, with 60 multiple bets placed.
+In total, 252 bets were completed across 19 days.
+That’s an average of 13.3 bets per day, with 34 multiple bets placed.

-In total, I turned over volume totalling £10,260 through my chosen bookmakers, yielding a negative –10.6% return on investment (ROI).
+In total, I turned over volume totalling £6,602 through my chosen bookmakers, yielding a fantastic 37.3% return on investment (ROI).

 Of the completed bets: